New-UCCS/.github/profile/README.md

 # Are you looking to hire from UCCS?
 **Get into contact with me and I will help you find someone perfect for you!**

-This is a diverse community, so finding someone that fits your needs may be difficult.
+This is a diverse community, so finding someone that fits your needs is right around the corner.

+Tips to help out is to go into Teams and click on the major you are looking for in particular and click on Repositories of students' best projects.
+Now we know this is alot of work so look no further we hold weekly contest in which we pin the winners projects right under this post.

 I will also be able to help you get into direct contact with that person.
 Everyone in here has been linked with a contact email, so I will reach out to them and get the details you request.